 These neurons are involved in the recognition of emotions in other people, empathy and mimicking behaviors.
 Accordingly, dysfunction in these neural circuits would explain some of the symptoms associated with autism spectrum disorders.

 As it turns out, dogs have mirror neurons too.
 As in humans, these mirror neurons play an important role in the bonding process and other social behaviors.

 It is therefore possible that dogs suffering from autism-like conditions have problems with their mirror neurons, but this has yet to be established conclusively.

 Symptoms Displayed by Presumably Autistic Dogs

-Regardless whether scientists ultimately discover that dogs can get autism or they demonstrate that dogs cannot suffer from the ailment; many dogs exhibit symptoms that are similar to those of autism in humans.
+Regardless whether scientists ultimately discover that autism does or does not actually occur in dogs, many dogs exhibit symptoms that are similar to those of autism in humans.

 Some of the most common symptoms include:

 - Lethargy or disinterest in activities that would be fun for most dogs

 - Repetitive behaviors